Schwartz scores twice, Blues beat Jets for 8th straight win

 NOTES:

-Binnington improved to 19-6-4. … Winnipeg lost for the first time in an afternoon game thus season after winning its first six matinees. .
+Binnington improved to 19-6-4. … St. Louis is 18-0-4 when scoring first. … Winnipeg lost for the first time in an afternoon game thus season after winning its first six matinees. .
 The Jets failed to score a power-play goal after having at least one in their previous three games.

 UP NEXT: